cloudquery/cloudquery/plugins/aws/docs/contributing/adding_a_new_resource.md

 go test -run=TestIntegration -tags=integration ./...
 ```

->**Important** When adding a single resource, it's more common to only run the test for a specific table.
+>**Important** When adding a single resource, it's more common to only run the integration tests for that specific resource.
 You'll need to ensure your resource has the relevant Terraform service deployed.

 #### Adding new Terraform Files Guidelines